 Laboratory Safety Manual” as well as an author of numerous articles for

 Suzan Tibbitts, MSN, RN, Granite School District

-Author, AED; CPR; First Aid; Health Emergencies: Allergies, Diabetes, Hemophilia, Overview, Seizures
+Author, AEDs; CPR; First Aid; Health Emergencies: Diabetes Awareness, Hemophilia, Overview, Seizures

 Suzan Tibbitts is a school nurse in Utah.
 She is directly responsible for the health care of over 9,000 students, project manager of the Vaccine for Children program, and the School Nurse Services Webmaster in the Granite School District.
 As only one of a handful of nationally recognized School Nurse Asthma Management Program (SNAMP) trainers in the Western United States, she has presented SNAMP to over 100 school nurses.
 She also is employed by PEGUS Research, Inc., a Salt Lake City based research firm, where she is a Serious Adverse Event Clinician.
 Suzan graduated from Westminster College with a Bachelors degree in Nursing and received her Masters of Nursing in Health Care Administration and Education from the University of Phoenix.

 Paul Timm, PSP, President of RETA Security